RupGautam/py-flask-ansible-docker/readme.md

 $ cd ansible
 $ ansible-playbook site.yml
 ```
-Once `ansible playbook is finished; you should be able to acess your application <ip-address>
+Once `ansible-playbook` is finished; you should be able to acess your application <ip-address>